kubos/kubos/docs/os-docs/index.rst

   application management.
 - Hardware services expose the functionality of a connected hardware device (ADCS, GPS, radio, etc) to the rest of the bus.
 They should be re-usable between missions.
-KubOS comes with support for a certain selection of pre-built hardware services.
+KubOS comes with support for a certain selection of :ref:`pre-built hardware services <supported-hardware>`.
 - Payload services are hardware services which have been custom designed for a specific mission's payload hardware.
 They are not intended to be re-used between missions.